bwsewell/bwsewell.github.com/_posts/2012-08-04-steel_city_ruby_has_set_the_standard.md

 **Appeal to beginners**

 Going to a conference with a lot of people you think are smarter than you is daunting.
-Getting there and realizing they don't
+Getting there and realizing they don't care what your experience level is helps start conversations and allows those newcomers to feel welcome.

 **Be affordable**